 Section 1332 of the Affordable Care Act (ACA) allows states to apply for State Innovation Waivers to pursue innovative strategies for providing high-quality, affordable health coverage to their residents.
-The Centers for Medicare & Medicaid Services (CMS) has produced a checklist to help states pursuing State Innovation Waivers as they develop and complete the required elements of the application, with specific requirments related to high-risk pools and state reinsurance.
+The Centers for Medicare & Medicaid Services (CMS) has produced a checklist to help states pursuing State Innovation Waivers as they develop and complete the required elements of the application, with specific requirements related to high-risk pools and state reinsurance.

 Learn more about the CMS State Innovation Waiver Checklist here.